mozilla/cargo-vet/book/src/algorithm.md

 ## Dealing With Cycles From Tests

-The resolver assumes the maximal graph is a [DAG][], which is an almost true statement that we can make true with a minor desugarring of the graph.
+The resolver assumes the maximal graph is a [DAG][], which is an almost true statement that we can make true with a minor desugaring of the graph.
 There is only one situation where the cargo build graph is not a DAG: the tests for a crate.
 This can happen very easily, and is kind of natural, but also very evil when you first learn about it.